Brake Hero

 Ceramic vs Semi-Metallic Brake Pads

-A fitment-first guide to ceramic and semi-metallic brake pad tradeoffs for dust, noise, heat, towing, and daily driving.
+A practical guide to ceramic and semi-metallic brake pad tradeoffs for dust, noise, heat, towing, and daily driving.

 The Quick Take